 The concept of “digital twins” grew out of the aerospace industry, explained Christopher Riddell, Director of Innovation at Applied Software and the game changer of the week in the June 10 AEC Game Changers virtual event.
 “NASA used something called pairing technology… which was a precursor to digital twins,” he said.
 “In effect, they needed to find ways where they could work and not be physically near the object, because they were up in space.
-A digital twin is a digital representation of a physical asset… it’s used to perform simulation and what-if analysis.”
+A digital twin is a digital representation of a physical asset… it’s been used to perform simulation and what-if analysis.”

 Since we are very much in a data-driven world these days, we are learning that data needs to be treated as an asset.
 “Without that data and the understanding of it,” Christopher said, “we can’t apply technology to it.”
 Digital twins are able to capture real-time data in order to create predictive simulations and conduct analyses.
 Overall, the digital twin concept can have multiple areas of focus: capturing requirements, designing products, planning projects, reliability engineering, training, real-time decision making, decommissioning, and commissioning resources.